MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 E_corr = E0 - E_HF
 ```

-Here we see a very common pattern; the 2 * coulomb - 1 * exchange pattern where
+Here we see a very common pattern: the 2 * coulomb - 1 * exchange pattern where
 we have terms that differ by a prefactor of ``-\frac12`` and an exchange of
 index 2 and 4 of a 4 index tensor, such as the two electron integrals or the
 T2 amplitudes.
 We usually define separate tensor names for these patterns